BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ![testing from user stories](documentation/Testing/testing-10-a.png)

-If the user need recovery services, two more rows will be pop up and they are required to be filled:
+If the user needs recovery services, two more rows will be pop up and they are required to be filled:

 ![testing from user stories](documentation/Testing/testing-10-b.png)